 The connection between the browser and Freeswitch when using WebRTC is based on websockets.
 Websockets can be used with (wss) and without (ws) encryption.
 The starting point of a websocket connection is a web page, served by a webserver.
 It's more convenient to serve the page using https, because the browsers will be more acceptant in remembering the user gave permission to use the mic or the cam from the computer used; when using standard http the browser will ask every time if it's ok.
 Firefox has a strict policy; if the websocket connection is initiated by a https page, it is mandatory the websocket connection is based on wss.

 WebRTC does not work properly with self–signed certs.
 Chrome will not even tell you why when it refuses them.
 This is why a proper certificate is essential even when testing WebRTC.
 See Let's Encrypt above.

-To send INVITE to a WebRTC client or if you just need to send call using DTSL encryption.
-For example you are using linphone with DTLS as freeswitch clients or in case you need to originate a WebRTC call but you are not calling a SIP UA that is registered with FS (if the UA is registered with FS, FS knows it should originate a WebRTC call).
+To send an INVITE to a WebRTC client or if you just need to send a call using DTLS encryption.
+For example, you are using Linphone with DTLS as FreeSWITCH clients or in case you need to originate a WebRTC call, but you are not calling a SIP UA that is registered with FS (if the UA is registered with FS, FS knows it should originate a WebRTC call).

 To avoid delays in call setup, configure STUN to offer the correct candidates.
 Otherwise, FreeSWITCH must wait to auto-adjust which is slow and unreliable, and therefore not recommended.